 CAD

-Organize and manage CAD data efficiently with nscale
+Organise and manage CAD data efficiently with nscale

 CAD-Daten effizient organisieren und verwalten mit nscale